gbeckers/Darr/docs/readcode.rst

 Darr multi-dimensional arrays are based on a row-major memory layout, which means the last dimension is the one that varies most rapidly with memory address on disk.
-However, in some languages arrays are based on column- major memory layout.
+However, in some languages arrays are based on  a column-major memory layout.
 To keep things efficient, the code snippets Darr generates for reading the data above do not change the memory layout when reading the array in a different language.
 This means that in column-major languages, the dimension axes will be *inversed*.